daviderovelli/CoffeeLeafInfuses/README.md

-# Sensomic profiling of coffee leaf infuses: unlocking the potential of a novel food
+# Sensomic profiling of coffee leaf infusions: chemical–sensory markers for quality assessment

 This repository contains all the scripts needed to reproduce the data analysis and results of the manuscript "Sensomic profiling of coffee leaf infusions: chemical–sensory markers for quality assessment" (DOI here).